Architecting software monitors for control-flow anomaly detection through large language models and conformance checking

-The aforementioned three LLMs are used for source-code instrumentation, whose quality is evaluated using the following metrics.
+\paragraph{Metrics}The quality of source-code instrumentation is evaluated using the following metrics.
 By comparing the event log obtained from the software execution using the test suite with the reference Petri net, we obtain the fitness.
 The higher the fitness, the higher the adherence of the control flow to the design-time description.
 Regarding event log-specific metrics, we consider the average trace length and the number of trace variants.
 Finally, we consider a key metric: the coverage.
 Let $L$ and $N$ be the event log resulting from the execution of the test suite and $N$ the reference Petri net, we define the control-flow coverage as follows:

 The coverage indicates how aligned the source-code instrumentation is to the Petri net.